-The answer to this is less clear cut than you might expect, as we'll discuss.
+The answer to this is less clear-cut than you might expect, as we'll discuss below.

-On the one hand, your Social Security Number (SSN) is yours for life.
+On the one hand, a person's Social Security Number (SSN) is theirs for life.
 It will not be canceled or changed if and when the DACA program truly ends.
-What's more, the amount your employer deducted from your paycheck and paid into the Social Security system remains on your record, and creating a possibility of benefits for you if and when you retire or are disabled.
+What's more, the amount your employer deducts from your paycheck and pays into the Social Security system remains on your record, creating a possibility of benefits for you if and when you retire or are disabled.

-On the other hand, having received your Social Security Number (SSN) through the DACA program, your card probably contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."
+On the other hand, having received a Social Security Number through the DACA program means that your card very likely contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."

-That means that if you were to find another job after DACA had ended without your having obtained any alternate status in the U.S., and you showed the card to your new employer (in order to fulfill federal legal requirements about documenting your right to work), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).
+That means that if you were to find another job after DACA had ended without your having obtained any alternate immigration status in the United States, and you showed the card to a prospective new employer (in order to fulfill federal legal requirements about documenting your right to work in the United States), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).

-DACA holders have experienced many years of stress and uncertainty, trying to plan ahead.
-If you have DACA and haven't already done so, submit a DACA renewal application as soon as you're allowed to do so.
+DACA holders have experienced years of stress and uncertainty, trying to plan for their future.
+If you have DACA and haven't already done renewed, make sure to submit a renewal application as soon as you're allowed to do so.
 (See How to Renew Your DACA Status for procedural details.)

-By all means speak to an experienced immigration lawyer about your options.
-There's a chance you might have become eligible for some other form of lawful status or a green card (lawful permanent residence) during the years you have held DACA.
+By all means speak to an experienced immigration attorney about your options.
+There's a chance you might have become eligible for some other form of lawful immigration status or a green card (lawful permanent residence) during the years you have held DACA.